Cycle Trails in Whakatane You Can’t Miss!

 Location: Access is via multiple points between Landing Road and Whakatane Heads.

 3. Onepu Mountain Bike Park (Grades 2-3)

 Whakatane has a lot of mountain biking trails to offer, and a great place to start is the Onepu Mountain Bike Park.
-Enjoy over 15km of mountain bike trails suitable for any level of rider, with a few BMX-style jumps that you can either tackle to the fullest of simply ride over them.
+Enjoy over 15km (9 miles) of mountain bike trails suitable for any level of rider, with a few BMX-style jumps that you can either tackle to the fullest or simply ride over them.
 The uphill climbs are steady, so getting around the park is easy enough.

 Location: Braemar Road off State Highway 30.